Department of the Attorney General

 - the signer is being pressured or coerced into signing the document.

-- the Notary Public Manual, which is also accessible through the NPP website; and
+- the Notary Public Manual, which is also accessible through the NPO website; and

 - the "Hawaii Law Primer" published by the National Notary Association.